5 U.S. Cities to Visit in December with the Whole Family

-The holidays are a good time for a family to go somewhere new and explore a place together.
-Especially if you have older kids who are prone to boredom when they’re home from school, planning a family outing or vacation can help make the holidays more fun and memorable for everyone.
+Summertime and the holidays are good times for a family to go somewhere new and explore a place together.
+Especially if you have older kids who are prone to boredom and ready to explore somewhere new.

 Taking a family holiday trip doesn’t have to be a long, expensive vacation.
 You don’t have to go to Disney World or Paris.
 Going someplace close to home can be equally fun, especially if it cuts down on your stress.